NEWS AND INSIGHTS FROM FINTRX

-Single family offices have rapidly advanced over the past several years, essentially reforming the way in which the ultra-wealthy manage and allocate their capital.
-Although this transformation continues to add value for high net-worth families and individuals around the world, this evolvement has also added a new level of complexity to an already murky landscape.
-In an effort to provide further color on the private capital markets , we have summarized a number of common questions regarding single family offices.
+Single-family offices have rapidly advanced over the past several years, essentially reforming the way in which the ultra-wealthy manage and allocate their capital.
+Although this transformation continues to add value for high-net-worth families and individuals around the world, this evolution has also added a new level of complexity to an already murky landscape.
+In an effort to provide further color into the private capital markets, we have summarized a number of common questions regarding single-family offices.

-In a general sense, single family offices are private groups that manage the financial and personal affairs of one high net-worth family or individual, as opposed to multiple families and individuals.
-Single family offices come in all size and forms depending on the wealth and overall dynamics of the family itself.
+Single-family offices (SFOs) are private groups that manage the financial and personal affairs of one high-net-worth family or individual, as opposed to multiple families and individuals.
+Single-family offices come in all sizes and forms depending on the wealth and overall dynamics of the family itself.

-As mentioned above, single family offices and multi-family offices mainly differ the number of clients they offer services to at one time.
-Single family offices support and manage one family or individual whereas multi-family offices provide a broader range of services to a number of families and individuals.
+As mentioned above, single-family offices and multi-family offices mainly differ in the number of clients they offer services to at one time.
+Single-family offices support and manage one family or individual whereas multi-family offices provide a broader range of services to a number of families and individuals.
 This can range from just a couple of families to north of 50+.
-In addition, you will often see multi-family offices that began as single family offices and later expanded into multiple-family offices as they slowly took in others to form increased infrastructure and expertise.
+In addition, you will often see multi-family offices that began as single-family offices and later expanded into multiple-family offices as they slowly took in others to form increased infrastructure and expertise.